Mach GoGoGo (1997 TV series): Differences from the original series

 In this version, Rex Racer does not run away, but is presumed dead after an accident while testing out the Mach 5.
 His father, Pops, later rebuilds the Mach 5 with a new safety system called "Safety Seven", seven functions built into the car to protect the driver, marked by the letters A through G on the steering wheel.
-Rex's younger brother and Pops' second son, Speed, decides to follow up on his brother's footsteps.
+Rex's younger brother and Pops' second son, Speed, decides to follow up in his brother's footsteps.
 Trixie appears in this series as a reporter who befriends Speed, with Spritle being her younger brother (as opposed to being Speed's younger brother in the original).

 There are also differences that exist even in the original Japanese version.
 Aside from Gō's different surname (Hibiki), other characters were replaced entirely, but have similar roles.
 For instance, Mai Kazami is the "Michi Shimura" (the original Trixie) of this series, with her younger brother Wataru representing "Kurio Mifune" (the original Spritle).
 Although Pops is still called Daisuke, Mom Racer (Aya Mifune in the original) is now known as Misuzu.
 In Episode 20, a baby gorilla named Rocky joins the cast, taking the role that in the original series was held by Sanpei, or Chim-Chim in the English dub.
 Sabu, Pops' apprentice mechanic and friend to Go in the original series has been replaced by Takumi, who has the same role.
 The English dub uses the same names from the original Speed Racer English dub, though the family's team is still called "Hibiki Motors".

 The first 21 episodes form a story arc focusing on the Earth Grand Prix and the events leading up to it.
 The next 13 episodes formed a new story arc involving time traveling.
 When the Mach 5 hits 555 km/h, it sends Speed and his friends to the year 2555 where the world is ruled by a blue-skinned alien named Handler, who plans to use a device called the Ezekiel Wheel to rule time.